Venison Burger Recipe

 Cheddar cheese: Topping any burger with cheddar cheese is simply a requirement.
 But if cheese is not your thing, feel free to leave it off.

 Mustard: I like to add mustard to my deer burgers strictly for the flavor it brings out.
-A lot of people find the mustard also helps reduce the gamey taste.
+A lot of people find that mustard also helps reduce the gamey taste.

 Salt & Pepper: Trust me, just add the salt and pepper.